CommonAccord/Cmacc-Org/Doc/G/IACCM-Cooperate-CmA/Demo/Acme-Quake/4-Consult/3-SOW1.md

-//=The parties create the first SOW under the Consulting Agreement.
+//=The parties create the first SoW under the Consulting Agreement.

-MessageToUser=Our first SOW!
+MessageToUser=Our first SoW!

-GUID=Acme-Quake-SOW-0001
+GUID=Acme-Quake-SoW-0001

 EffectiveDate.YMD=2017-05-23